• Skip to primary navigation

 Why Make a No-Bake Cheesecake?

-• No need to turn on the oven: You know those days that are hot as heck and the last thing you want to do is turn on the oven?
+- No need to turn on the oven: You know those days that are miserably hot and the last thing you want to do is turn on the oven?
 Well, a no-bake dessert is perfect for those days!
 Mix up the creamy filling, pour it in, and chill it in the fridge!
 It may take you as long as FIVE minutes hands-on to prepare!

 Why Make a Baked Cheesecake